Updated July 9, 2020

-But this past weekend my family and I went up for a family reunion, and it was as if no time had passed.
-I still smelled the same smells emitted from the garden and trees, took my girls down to the river to hunt for snails, went to the beach for some wave jumping, got lobster rolls from the same restaurant (Wimpy’s) that’s been around all these years.
-On our last day my girls kept saying they didn’t want to leave, and I knew the feeling all too well, for that’s how I felt every time we had to leave when I was a child.
+In recent years I’ve visited the house – my aunt owned it until this year (unfortunately she passed) – and every time I’ve visited I still smell the same smells emitted from the garden and trees, take my girls down to the river to hunt for snails, go to the beach for some wave jumping, get lobster rolls from the same restaurant (Wimpy’s) that’s been around all these years.
+Every time we leave, my girls say they don’t want to go, and I know the feeling all too well, for that’s how I felt every time we had to leave when I was a child.

 Osterville is a treasure of a town, and below I’ve listed things to see and do, including beaches, restaurants, water sports, and outdoor and indoor activities.
 Of course my experience is different from a regular tourist, as I have family there, and activities naturally readily available, but should you be looking for a town to visit on the Cape, or passing through Osterville, here are my tips and recommendations.

 First of all, Osterville is located in the township of Barnstable, in a section called the “Mid-Cape”, as people refer to it.
 Barnstable is comprised of 7 villages, the most well-known being Hyannis, which is about 20 minutes away (this is where of course the Kennedy compound is, and the biggest hub in the area).

 Osterville is one of the prettiest villages on the Cape, with a charming downtown filled with fashion boutiques, gourmet food stores, gift shops and book stores.
 There are beautiful ocean views, beaches, ponds, lakes and marshes.
 There is the Eel River too, though public access is limited.
 Osterville is tiny, so some of my recommendations are not necessarily within the village, but rather in some of the other nearby villages of Barnstable.